xquery/xquerydoc/README.md

 As xquerydoc is itself written in pure XQuery v1.0  you can invoke  directly from your own xquery applications employing the *xqdoc:xqdoc()* function to extract xqDoc comments.

-Whilst xquerydoc itself is written in XQuery v1.0, as a convenience we have provided XQuery processor specific implementations to apply stying.

 ####XQuery v1.0 Example (Saxon)
 ```xquery
 xquery version "1.0" encoding "UTF-8";